davidknezic/desk/README.md

 Then, a couple of months ago I got the idea that the only way for me to stand up would be if my desk would force me to do it.
 I thought about ways to automate my desk's electronics and did some research.
 Luckily, [someone has already been experimenting with this idea](http://www.mikrocontroller.net/topic/373579) and a very similar desk, too.
 That person also [managed to analyze the protocol](http://www.mikrocontroller.net/topic/369941) between the manual hand switch and the motor controller with the help of some electrical engineers.

-With this I went ahead and started building the devices and software necessary to make my desk controllable using Apple's HomeKit framework and Siri.
-That way I could set up scenes and automatically trigger them, for example changing my desk's preferred positions every two hours.
+With this I went ahead and started building the devices and software necessary to make my desk controllable using Apple's HomeKit framework.
+That way I could set up scenes and automatically trigger them, for example changing my desk's position every two hours.

+Additionally, I could now save my preferred sitting and standing heights and trigger them using Siri!

 ## Prerequisites